tolgaduzenli/serverless-reactapp/README.md

-# Web application to Create, Edit or Delete Notes by Serverless API (AWS Lambda)
+# Web application to Create, Edit or Delete Note by Serverless API (AWS Lambda)

-This application makes request to the AWS Lambda functions to provide CRUD operations

 ## How to run